 Since 2009, we've been collecting data on river and stream health among eight regions, statewide.
 These Watershed Health Status and Trends Regions are the Puget Sound, Coastal, Lower Columbia, Mid-Columbia, Upper Columbia, Snake, Northeastern Washington, and Unlisted regions.
 We have now been to each region at least twice and can describe some trends.

-We sample eight regions across the state, on a rotating basis.
-During 2018, we will collect samples at 50 streams and rivers in the Northeast Washington region between July 1 and Oct.
-15. We first sampled this region in 2012, and we will return to half of those sites in 2018.
+We sample eight regions across the state on a rotating basis.
+During 2019, we will collect samples at 30 streams and rivers in the Unlisted Washington Status & Trends Region between July 1 and Oct.
+15. We first sampled this region in 2010, and we will return to some of the sites in 2019.